 There is power in declaration!
 I am proclaiming to the powers of darkness that the Lord’s death has shaken loose everything they are trying to put on me.
 Jesus died for me (the past); I am proclaiming His death (the present) “until he comes” (the future).
 We learn in 1 Samuel 7:9 that the burnt offering of the lamb was like a sweet aroma to God.
 I suspect that communion, too, is a sweet aroma to God, as we remember the burnt offering of the Lamb of God, the Lord Jesus.

 My husband Ron and I often take communion at home, sometimes sitting in the midst of God’s peaceful natural creation of trees and birds and breeze on our back porch or sometimes facing the powerful surroundings of God’s creation at the beach.
 I select special small vintage glasses for our tiny portions of wine, and I place matza unleavened flatbread on a small plate or platter, one that is memorable or has special significance to us.
 The matza bread, like the crackers used in the church of my childhood, are pierced and striped as Jesus’ body was.
 The burn marks on the bread (or crackers) represent the full fire of God’s wrath which fell upon Jesus and are a reminder of the burnt offering – the Lamb, the Lord Jesus.
 Of course, the wine, which He tells us to drink in remembrance of Him, is the new covenant in His blood.
 This reminds us that without the shedding of blood, there is no forgiveness.
-We read from Isaiah 53, from the Psalms, from Luke 22, or from 1 Corinthians 11.
+Ron and I always read from Isaiah 53, from the Psalms, from Luke 22, or from 1 Corinthians 11.
 We praise the Father and we thank Him.
 We partake.